Housing & Neighborhoods

 Major Residential Subdivisions

-Global Water – Maricopa’s water supplier – has planned meticulously to ensure that Maricopa will have water today and 100 years from today.
-Global Water has beneficially reused over eight billion gallons of water through the implantation of its recycled water infrastructure.
+Global Water Resources – Maricopa’s water supplier – has planned meticulously to ensure that Maricopa will have water today and 100 years from today.
+Global Water Resources has beneficially reused over 9.5 billion gallons of water through the implantation of its recycled water infrastructure.
 In Maricopa, up to 97% of all wastewater is recycled annually and beneficially reused.